wjohnsson/kanki/README.md

 - Plug in your Kindle and search for `vocab.db` (mine was in a hidden folder called `system/vocabulary/`).

-- run the script, i.e. `python kanki.py --title "1984" ./vocab.db`
+- run the script, eg. `python kanki.py --title "1984" ./vocab.db`

-- kanki will output a file called `kanki.txt` which you can then import (`file > import...`) to a deck of your choosing.
+- kanki will export to a file called `kanki.txt` which you can then import (`file > import...`) to a deck of your choosing.
 Make sure you have the card type kanki (or whatever you've renamed it to) and have fields separated by comma.

 ![Preview of what an import should look like](import.PNG)